Growing Osmanthus heterophyllus (False Holly): A Comprehensive Guide

 Below is the list of essential tools needed to prune false holly.
 These shrubs benefit for pruning to develop a bushy and well-balanced form.

-- Pruning Saw – Saws are useful for thick stems that are growing close together.
-A Grecian saw or Japanese-blade pruning saw is a handsaw with a curved or straight edge that works with a pull-stroke action, especially when removing thick stems from a mature false holly.
+- Pruning Saw – Saws are useful for thick stems that are growing close together, especially when removing thick stems from a mature false holly.

 - Thorn-proof Gloves – This is optional as regular garden gloves work for false holly too.
 The young false holly leaves are not as prickly as the regular holly bush.
 Though you may find the long forearm protection with thorn-proof gloves makes the pruning job more comfortable.